CesarBianchi/JellyfinEasyMetadataManager/README.md

 ## To build locally
 If you are a developer, you can download the project directly using your preferred git client.
 JEMM was built using Apache NetBeans IDE 19 and Java version 11, but you can use your preferred IDE.

+## To create an Api Key in your Jellyfin Instance
+Once in Jellyfin, navigate to the Jellyfin Dashboard by clicking the hamburger icon in the top left corner and click on Admin > Dashboard.
+In the left Navigation menu, scroll down to Advanced and click on Api Keys.
+Now click on the + button next to API Keys.

 ## To contribute to this project
 If you are a developer and want to contribute to this project (Bug Fixes, New Features, Translation, Documentation, etc.), please write to cesar_bianchi@hotmail.com.